ColleagueRiley/X11-Drag-n-Drop/README.md

 When a drag happens, the window will receive a [`ClientMessage`](https://www.x.org/releases/X11R7.5/doc/man/man3/XClientMessageEvent.3.html) Event which includes an `XdndEnter` telling the target window that the drag has started.
 While the drag is in progress, the source window sends updates about the drag to the target window via ClientMessage events.
 Each time the target window gets an update, it must confirm it received the update; otherwise, the interaction will end.
 Once the drop happens, the source window will send an `XdndDrop` message.
 Then the target window will convert the drop selection via X11 and will receive a [`SelectionNotify`](https://www.x.org/releases/X11R7.5/doc/man/man3/XSelectionEvent.3.html) event to get the converted data.
-The target window will handle this event, convert the data to a readable string, and then send a ClientMessage with the `XdndFinished` atom to tell the source window that the interaction is done.
+The target window will handle this event, convert the data to a readable string, and finally send a ClientMessage with the `XdndFinished` atom to tell the source window that the interaction is done.

 A quick overview of the steps required: